marlonschlosshauer/marlonschlosshauer.de/src/markdown/blog-rtk-graphql.md

 });
 ```

-Like with our token earlier, the necessary url is store in a `config-slice`.
-And just like with `prepareHeaders`, we can use the second parameter to access `getState` (and retrieve our redux state).
+Like with our token earlier, the necessary url is stored in a `config-slice`.
+And just like with `prepareHeaders`, we can use the second parameter to access `getState` (and retrieve our url from the redux state).